homepage>>Research>>Barn Owl>>Results

-The group Project on Barn Owls gained momentum in 2002 when we realised that although this enigmatic species was abundant in Norfolk, very little was known about the numbers of pairs that actually bred in the county.
+The group Project on Barn Owls gained momentum in 2002 when we realised that although this enigmatic species was abundant in Norfolk, very little was known about the numbers of pairs that actually bred in the county, in addition very few were being ringed.

 Year